ironman850722/Computer_Vision/README.md

 # Computer_Vision

+## Introduction
+The first part of the project is called keypoints detection and CNN designing.
+In this part, I used 10 pictures as my sample pictures, and using two different keypoints detection methods "SIFT" and "Harris".
+I used these two methods and found 200 keypoints in each sample pictures and generated SIFT_patches.pth and Harris_patches.pth files.
+After that, I modified the sample CNN by adding some convolution layers and generated CNN2 and CNN3.
+The "CNN_Training_Result.pdf" presents the training result by setting different kinds of learning rate and batch sizes.

+The second part of the project is images matching.
+There are two files in images_retrieval file, "query" and "images". "query" includes 34 pictures and each of the pictures is different, while "images" includes 4 * 34 = 136 pictures.
+Every four pictures in images file is corresponding to a picture in query file.
+The core idea is to fetch the top 20 keypoints in each picture in both images and query files; compute the cost matrix, and finally determine the best 4 fitting pictures from images file.

 ## Start to install Pytorch environment
 ### 1. Download and install linux environment (Ubuntu) or connect to other servers
 ### 2. Download Miniconda3